 If you want to enrol in a unit that isn't on your Study Plan, you must:

-- request approval from an academic advisor from the Study Abroad and Exchange Office
+- request approval from the Study Abroad and Exchange Office

 - contact our Study Abroad and Exchange Office, who will add the new unit to your Study Plan.